beep-projects/condocam.ai/README.md

 6. Make sure that the `boot`-partition of the Micro SD card is accessible via file explorer

+7. Open cmdline.txt from the Micro SD card and copy the root=PARTUUID=-Number over into the cmdline.txt in the SystaPi_files subfolder.
+If you do not do this step, your pi will not boot!

-7. Copy all files and folders from the `condocam-pi` subfolder to `boot`-partition of the Micro SD card
+8. Copy all files and folders from the `condocam-pi` subfolder to `boot`-partition of the Micro SD card

-8. Eject the Micro SD card and insert it into your Raspberry Pi
+9. Eject the Micro SD card and insert it into your Raspberry Pi

 10. Power up the Raspberry Pi

-10. Wait a while (~45 minutes, depending on the number of system updates available)
+11. Wait a while (~45 minutes, depending on the number of system updates available)

     For troubleshooting, you can check the progress by checking the logs.
 After 5 minutes the resize of the partitions and ```firstrun.sh``` should be finished, so that you can ssh into the **condocam.ai** and whatch the installation process